rborn/SugarTi/README.md

 SugarTi
 =======

-Sugar to the Titanium CLI syntax
+Sugar for the Titanium CLI syntax